survivejs/react-book/manuscript/08_building_kanban.md

 If you hit `npm run build` now and wait for a while, you should end up with `build/index.html` that contains something familiar. `npm start` should work the same way as earlier.

 In this case isomorphic rendering doesn't yield us much.
 If we had a backend the situation would be different.
 We could serve the user markup that has initial data and enjoy the benefits.
-Now it's more of a gimmick but given it's a useful technique to know, you should understand the basic approach now.
+Now it's more of a gimmick but it's a useful technique to be aware of.

 ## Conclusion

 Beyond the features discussed Webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
-This is handy if you happen to have some specific big dependency on some specific view and want to avoid serving it through your main bundles.
+This is handy if you happen to have a specific dependency on some view and want to load it when you need it.

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.
 When it comes to Webpack this is just a small part of what you can do with it.
 I discuss more approaches at **Deploying applications** chapter.